MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-interruptions.md

 Interruptions can be handled locally within a dialog as well as global by re-routing to another dialog.
 You can use interruption as a technique to:

 - Detect and handle user's response as a locally relevant intent within the scope of the active dialog, meaning the dialog that prompted the user for information.
-- Detect that a different dialog would be better suited to handle the user input and then using the Bot Framework SDK's consultation mechanism to enable a different dialog handle the user input.
+- Detect that a different dialog would be better suited to handle the user input and then using the adaptive dialog consultation mechanism to enable a different dialog handle the user input.

 > [!NOTE]
 > Need a concise definition for the Bot Framework SDK's consultation mechanism.